How Dysthymic Disorder and Substance Abuse Problems Go Hand-in-Hand

 Symptoms of dysthymia closely resemble those of major depression, but are less intense.
 Signs to watch for include:

 As a general rule, any form of mental dysfunction increases the risk of developing a substance abuse problem.
 With dysthymic disorder, the depression component leaves a person highly susceptible to engaging in substance abuse behaviors.

 According to QJM: An International Journal of Medicine, women struggling with depression are four times more likely to engage in alcohol abuse than women unaffected by depression.
 Likewise, men who experience ongoing depression symptoms are three times more likely to abuse alcohol.

 When under duress, the brain naturally seeks out ways to relieve discomfort.
 Considering the warped perspective that characterizes depression, the brain’s ability to seek out nondestructive outlets is already compromised by depression’s effects.

 Under these conditions, the near-immediate effects brought on by alcohol and/or drug abuse can be highly appealing considering the convenience and overall easy access to these substances.
 While substance abuse can provide temporary relief, these effects come at a high price.

 Over time, the effects of drug and alcohol abuse only work to worsen the brain’s chemical makeup, which ultimately makes symptoms of dysthymic disorder worse.
 With long-term substance abuse, the likelihood of developing a full-blown addiction on top of dysthymia is all but guaranteed.

 If you suspect you or someone you know struggles with dysthymic disorder and don’t know where to turn, we can help.
-Call our helpline at to speak with one of our phone counselors.
+Call our helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.